-No, not always, since the road crosses a snow-heavy heath.
-However, late fall the cliffs also make a stunning viewpoint for Aurora Borealis during Northern Lights Season, but hikers should beware as the cliff edges are fragile, and it is a long drop to the beautiful beaches below.
-If you are traveling with children, make sure you hold their hands at all times.
+Not always, since the road crosses a snow-heavy heath.
+However, in late fall the cliffs also make a stunning viewpoint for Aurora Borealis during Northern Lights Season, but hikers should beware as the cliff edges are fragile, and it is a long drop to the beautiful beaches below.

 Check out our complete guide to the Westfjords.